ggouws/HPC_RNAseq/README.md

 <br><br>

 When the script is finished running, the fastQC output and reports will be in a 'clean_fastqc' folder.
 The two MultiQC html reports
-(Clean_data_R1_multiqc_report.html and Clean_data_R2_multiqc-report) will be in the 'quality_reports' folder for you to download and examine.
+('Clean_data_R1_multiqc_report.html' and 'Clean_data_R2_multiqc-report.html') will be in the 'quality_reports' folder for you to download and examine.

-If you are satisfied with the quality of your data and the amount of data (number of reads) retained, you can proceed with your analysis.
+If you are satisfied with the quality and amount of data (number of reads) retained, you can proceed with your analysis.
 If not, you can return to the Trimmomatic step, changing the parameters and repeating the quality control.

   </details>